 #3 Using Excel For Data Extraction

 Any lawyer can tell you the pain involved in trying to search for details in a specific contract among the existing pile of contracts.
-Organizing information better might consume time initially, but will save hours of your life later.
+Organizing information better might consume time initially but will save hours of your life later.
 For this, the solution is the grandparent of all organization tools - Excel.

 Contract Metadata is structured information about a contract stored against the contract record.
 Typical contract metadata includes data points like counter-party name, contract type, expiry/renewal date, jurisdiction, governing law, etc. You could search through an entire contract database with the help of metadata.
 Contract performance can also be tracked over time via data points.

 As a young legal team at a fast-paced startup, it’s very important for you to capture contract data sooner rather than later.
-You can enter data in the form of rows and columns on Excel and keep a centralized database of your contract metadata.
+You can enter data in the form of rows and columns in Excel and keep a centralized database of your contract metadata.

-You can go a step further and create a pivot table that allows you to see comparisons, patterns and trends in your data.
+You can go a step further and create a pivot table that allows you to see comparisons, patterns, and trends in your data.
 You can also use the Filter function to filter your data based on your specific criteria.
 Once you play around with it a little, you’ll get the hang of it and how many things you can do with it.

 #4 Setting Up Notifications and Reminders